andreyorst/base16-gruvbox.kak/README.md

+# Project status

+Because I have stopped using Kakoune, this project will not receive active maintenance.
+The issues section has been closed, as I do not plan to address any issues myself.
+However, I welcome pull requests from anyone who encounters problems with this plugin and knows how to resolve them.

 # base16-gruvbox.kak
 Base16 Gruvbox Dark colorscheme for Kakoune editor.
 Based on Vim's base16-gruvbox-dark themes.
 Includes hard, medium and soft variants.